 Today we’re also again asking for your help as we develop our policies.

 When you complain to us, our top priority is helping you resolve your problem and protecting your privacy along the way.
 But we also want to be transparent about our systems, operations, and information we’re receiving – information that, when made public, gives individuals and organizations data they can analyze for patterns and trends.
-We propose providing a searchable public database that contains various data fields for each complaint, but excludes any fields with personal information.
+We providing a searchable public database that contains various data fields for each complaint, but excludes any fields with personal information.
 We hope you will tell us what you think about the policy by end of the year.

 Sartaj Alag is the CFPB’s Assistant Director for Consumer Response